simonerni/public-workshops/devops/3-scenario-1.md

 ## Exercise

-- How much free disk space is left on the node?
+- How much free disk space is left on the node? around (8 GB)

 - When did the high disk usage start?

+Hmm.
+Hard to tell - maybe today around at 15:10, when the workshop started